bmya/monaca-framework-android/README.md

 How To Build
 -----------

-* for Eclipse
+* For Eclipse
-  1. ant build "MonacaTemplating" project
+  1. Import MonacaTemplateEngin, MonacaFramework, BarcodeScannerLibrary.
-  2. build project "MonacaTemplating" project
+  2. Ant build MonacaTemplating, BarcodeScannerLibrary project.
-  3. build project "MonacaNativeUIFramework" (as apk)
+  3. Build MonacaNativeUIFramework project (as apk).